sameersbn/docker-apt-cacher-ng/README.md

 If the above recommendations do not help then [report your issue](https://github.com/sameersbn/docker-apt-cacher-ng/issues/new) with the following additional information:

-- The host distribution and release version.
-- Output of the `docker version` command
-- Output of the `docker info` command
+- Output of the `docker version` and `docker info` commands
-- The `docker run` command you used to run the image (you may mask out the sensitive bits).
+- The `docker run` command or `docker-compose.yml` used to start the image.
+Please mask out the sensitive bits.

 # Getting started